Loco00003/locoweb/content/machines/vulnyx/Easy machines/Serve - vulnyx/index.md

 ![](imagenes/Pasted%20image%2020240122203155.png)

-And, of course, we use `cat` on it, it throws nothing useful:
+And, of course, we use `cat` on it,and it throws nothing useful:

 ![](imagenes/Pasted%20image%2020240122203232.png)